 Purpose of Report: To present the revised General Fund Annual Budget for 2024/25 and an updated MTFP for 2024/25 to 2026/27.
 To provide an update on the capital programme for 2024/25.
 To present the HRA Annual Budget for 2024/25.
-Report Summary: The report outlines the draft budget position for the 2024/25 year for the Council's General Fund, which is an anticipated deficit position of $\pounds$ 1.267m.
-The report outlines an updated MTFP position for $2024/25$ to $2026/27$ , which shows a cumulative gap of £6.883m.
+Report Summary: The report outlines the draft budget position for the 2024/25 year for the Council's General Fund, which is an anticipated deficit position of £1.267m.
+The report outlines an updated MTFP position for 2024/25 to 2026/27, which shows a cumulative gap of £6.883m.
 The report recommend that reserves are no longer used to balance the budget, noting the depleting reserve balance and that reserves will run out in 2025/26.
 The report recommends Service Delivery Changes - Financial Sustainability Plan to address the budget gap.
 The proposed Capital Programme for 2024/25 is presented which is as per the indicative capital programme with no new schemes being added.
-The report outlines the draft budget position for the 2024/25 year for the Council's HRA, which is an anticipated surplus.
-Recommendation(s): That the Council: 1.
-The content of the report and appendices be noted; 2.
-That the general fund balance reserve no longer used to balance the budget; 3.
-The Service Delivery Changes - Financial Sustainability Plan be approved; and 4.
-An increase in housing rents, service charges and garage rents by the maximum social rent level of 7.7% (subject to any changes being announced on the rent setting formula) be approved.
-Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Sal Khan (Interim Strategic Director) (0116) 257 2690 sal.khan@oadby-wigston.gov.uk Bev Bull (Head of Finance /Acting Chief Finance Officer - S151) (0116) 257 2649 bev.bull@oadby-wigston.gov.uk Strategic Objectives: Our Council (SO1) Vision and Values: "Our Borough - The Place To Be" (Vision) Resourceful & Resilient (V4) Report Implications:- Legal: There are no implications arising from this report.
+Recommendation(s): That the Committee: 1.
+Note the content of the report and appendices; 2.
+Recommends to Council that the general fund balance reserve is no longer used to balance the budget; and 3.
+Recommends to Council that the Service Delivery Changes - Financial Sustainability Plan is approved.
+Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Sal Khan (Interim Strategic Director) (0116) 257 2690 sal.khan@oadby-wigston.gov.uk

+Bev Bull (Head of Finance /Acting Chief Finance Officer - S151) (0116) 257 2649 bev.bull@oadby-wigston.gov.uk Strategic Objectives: Our Council (SO1) Vision and Values: "Our Borough - The Place To Be" (Vision) Resourceful & Resilient (V4) Report Implications:- Legal: There are no implications arising from this report.
 Financial: The implications are as set out in the report.
 Corporate Risk Management: Decreasing Financial Resources / Increasing Financial Pressures (CR1) Reputation Damage (CR4) Regulatory Governance (CR6) Organisational / Transformational Change (CR8) Equalities and Equalities Assessment (EA): There are no implications directly arising from this report.
 EA not applicable Human Rights: There are no implications arising from this report.
 Health and Safety: There are no implications arising from this report.
-Statutory Officers' Comment :S:- Head of Paid Service: The report is satisfactory.
+Statutory Officers' Comments:- Head of Paid Service: The report is satisfactory.
 Chief Finance Officer: As the author, the report is satisfactory.
 Monitoring Officer: The report is satisfactory.
-Consultees: SLT 27/11/2023 Background Papers: 2023/24 Revenue Budgets, Medium Term Financial Plan, 2023/24 - 2027/28 Capital Programmes - Full Council 23 February 2023 Budget Setting Approach for 2024/25 and Medium- Term Financial Plan Update - Full Committee 26 September 2023 Appendices: Analysis of 2024/25 budget gap movement MTFP 2024/25 to 2026/27 MTFP Budget Assumptions Service Delivery Changes - Financial Sustainability Plan
+Consultees: SLT 27/11/2023 Background Papers: 2023/24 Revenue Budgets, Medium Term Financial Plan, 2023/24 - 2027/28 Capital Programmes - Full Council 23 February 2023 Budget Setting Approach for 2024/25 and Medium-Term Financial Plan Update - Full Committee 26 September 2023.
+Appendices: Analysis of 2024/25 budget gap movement.
+MTFP 2024/25 to 2026/27 MTFP Budget Assumptions Service Delivery Changes - Financial Sustainability Plan.
+Draft Fees and Charges Capital Programme 2024/25 to 2026/27.